Early Rubens: A Symposium

 Bringing together a distinguished group of international museum curators and university professors, the symposium complements the exhibition Early Rubens by expanding the discussion around crucial aspects of Rubens's art-making in the 1610s.
 Important issues in Rubens's early mature work, such as collaborative production and artistic authorship, the role of the heroic figure in religious imagery, the potential of print media to make celebrities of living artists, and the impact of Caravaggio, will be explored through a series of 25-minute illustrated lectures.

-*Early Rubens: A Symposium is funded by the Kress Foundation*
+This Symposium is supported by the Samuel H. Kress Foundation.

 11 am: Opening Remarks